renebarto/baremetal/doc/05-console-uart1.md

 One important remark however:
 - The code that sets the stack pointer tends to throw the debugger off balance.
 So in this case it is better to also set a breakpoint on line 82 of start.S, and simply continue once you get to line 62.
+- Next to this, you might notice a bit of unstable behaviour which we will come to next.
+This has to do with the startup code.

 <img src="images/VisualStudioDebugAssembly2.png" alt="Debugging assembly code before jumping into main()" width="600"/>

 ## Creating the library code - step 2

 Let's try and write something functional.
-We'll write code to set up UART1 on the GPIO pins, and write a string to the console.
+We'll write code to set up UART1 and the GPIO pins, and write a string to the console.

 In order to set up the console, we will need access to two devices:
 - GPIO to set up the connections for UART1 to GPIO pins 14 and 15